May 1, 2020 • Life for Leaders

 O LORD, heal me, for my bones are shaking with terror.

 If you’ve ever been afraid that you might lose your job, you know how scary this can be.
 I expect that many Life for Leaders readers are experiencing this kind of fear right now, perhaps even for the first time.
-When we might be laid off, there is much to fear: embarrassment in front of your colleagues, loss of opportunity, worry about whether you can find a new job or not, and distress over how you’re going to pay your bills.
+When we might be laid off, there is much to fear: embarrassment in front of our colleagues, loss of opportunity, worry about whether we can find a new job or not, and distress over how we’re going to pay our bills.

 You may very well be feeling this fear today.
 But, even if you are not, then you might pray the following prayer, not for yourself, but for others.
 Perhaps you have a friend who is at risk of losing their job.
 Or you may think of folks in your church, your city, or in an industry that is struggling.
-Millions of people are in this predicament today because of COVID-19.
+Many people are in this predicament today.
 You can lift up the following prayer on their behalf.

 Be gracious to me, O Lord.
 Yes, be gracious!
 I need your help because I’m feeling so anxious, so afraid I’m about to lose my job.
 I worry about what people will think of me.
 I worry about how I’m going to pay the bills.
 I’m fearful that I won’t be able to find a good job, or that this layoff will tarnish my record.
-I worry about the economy and the long-term implications of COVID-19.
+I worry about the economy.
 Fear grips my heart today.